-Another franchise, another perfect opportunity to look at my favorite tracks.
+Another franchise, another perfect opportunity to look at my favorite music tracks.
 Seeing how the Harry Potter post was so successful, I did one for Star Wars (check that out if you haven’t) and now one for our favorite fictional dinosaur theme park.
 I’ll rank pieces through all four movies.
 Like the Potter rankings, the main theme won’t be here because it’s perfect.
 Variations are fair game and honorable mentions are first.

 Bury the Hatchling, Jurassic World (Michael Giacchino)